dotlang/language/Enhancements.md

 either template-enable your class with S and T, or use some common interface.
 `int [MyClass this].compare(Stack<T> a, Stack<S> b) {...}`

-? - now that all fields are private, maybe we can replace `__` with `_`? but `_` means private. all fields of a struct are private and only accessible to the methods of it.
-`this[field1]`
-maybe we can define a prefix for fields which will be exposed. e.g. `$` or `%`. it was used for template but now we are using `<>` notation so `%` is not used anywhere else.

 ? - what about exposing an interface? it's meaningless unless we want to explicitly indicate that we are conforming to that interface.
 UNLESS interface has some fields. but again, expose just exposes public methods. so it's meaningless.

-? - now that all fields are private, expose won't cause a name clash for fields. we should only handle conflict for methods.

-? - note that we still cannot override empty methods of the exposed type. unless, the exposed type provides some methods to set some function pointers.

-? - what about defer(out) when function has multiple outputs?
-`(int a, float f) f() { return 1, 3.1;}`
-for above function: `defer(a,f) ...`

 ? - if we define a private method on MyClass, can it be accessed from another file's method which is based on MC?